Llanharan: Arts and entertainment

+In 2015 the set for the medieval television drama The Bastard Executioner was built near Llanharan.

 Education

 There are two Primary Schools presently serving the community of Llanharan, they are Ysgol Dolau Primary School which is a bilingual school teaching through the medium of Welsh and English and also Llanharan Primary School.
-Both are Green flag award school's.

 Transport

 Llanharan is served by many buses and also Llanharan railway station, which reopened in December 2007 after 43 years of closure.
 The main road running through Llanharan is the A473 Bridgend Road, linking Bridgend to its west and Talbot Green to its east.

 Sports

 Llanharan RFC

 The village hosts a Rugby Football team, Llanharan Rugby Football Club, who play in the Welsh Rugby Union Championship Division.
 The club formed in 1891 and was awarded membership to the WRU in 1919.
 Llanharan RFC play in black shirts and shorts with three light blue horizontal hoops across the chest.
 Their nickname, the "Black and Blues", is taken from their colours.
 Their home ground is named The Dairyfield, and there is also another pitch available at The Llanharan Recreation Ground Trust (Welfare Ground) which is currently used for The Mini and Junior Rugby Teams.
 Group matches for the 1991 Women's Rugby World Cup were played at The Dairyfield.